mbartcus/cv/_portfolio/chatbot.md

 We modify the LUIS recognizer to extract the entities from the user's request.
 We add the entities that we need in BookingDetails class.

-We also add the application insights to monitor the performance of the bot.
-We use the final step to logg in the application insights with AzureLogHandler.
-If the flight was booked we logg it with the level INFO.
-If the customer was not satisfied we logg it with the level ERROR.
+We also add the application insights to monitor the performance of the bot and monitor the bad iteractions (experiences) between the chat bot and the user.
+We use the final step to log in the application insights with AzureLogHandler.
+We track two infos about the experience of the user.
+The first one is if the flight was satisfied with the bot's proposals and the flight was booked.
+And the second one is if the customer was not satisfied with the bot's proposals.
+If the flight was booked we log it with the level INFO.
+If the customer was not satisfied we log it with the level ERROR.

 ```python
 async def final_step(self, step_context: WaterfallStepContext) -> DialogTurnResult: